gianluigilopardo/etherscan_transaction/README.md

 # Etherscan Token Transaction Fetcher

-This script fetches token transaction data from the Etherscan API and saves it to CSV files.
+This script fetches token transaction data from the Etherscan API and saves it to a single CSV file.
 It retrieves transactions for a specified token from the latest block until a specified end date.

 ## Requirements